Losses/rune/sync/README.md

 ### 4. Synchronization

-The synchronization process involves several steps:
+The synchronization process involves several steps, with the logic fundamentally pivoting on the `last_sync_time` of the two nodes.
+This approach avoids the need for a complex tombstone system for handling deletions.

 - **Pre-Sync Preparation**: Before exchanging data, nodes must exchange HLC information and perform clock calibration to establish a consistent time baseline.
-- **Data Comparison & Conflict Resolution**:
-  - **Conflict Types & Strategies**:
+- **Two-Phase Data Reconciliation**: The core logic is split into two phases based on the `last_sync_time` for the table being synchronized.
+Comparison starts by comparing chunk hashes; if they differ, the system drills down to individual record comparison.

+  - **Phase 1: Historical Data Reconciliation (Intersection Logic)**

+    - **Scope**: Applies to all data with a `modified_hlc` _before_ the `last_sync_time`.
+    - **Logic**: The nodes enforce consistency by taking the **intersection** of their datasets.
+For any given record in this time range, if it exists on one node but not the other, it is **deleted** from the node where it exists.
+    - **Purpose**: This ensures that historical data is identical on both nodes, cleaning up any discrepancies from previous partial syncs or out-of-band modifications.
+This implicit deletion mechanism makes a tombstone system unnecessary.

+  - **Phase 2: Recent Data Synchronization (Union Logic)**
+    - **Scope**: Applies to all data with a `modified_hlc` _at or after_ the `last_sync_time`.
+    - **Logic**: The nodes merge recent changes by taking the **union** of their datasets.
+If a record exists on one node but not the other, it is **inserted** on the node where it is missing.
+    - **Conflict Resolution**: If a record (`entity_key`) exists on both nodes within this time range, a conflict occurs and is resolved as follows:
-    - **Create-Create**: Both nodes created the same record (same `entity_key`).
-Keep the record with the higher `modified_hlc`.
-If HLCs are identical, keep the one from the node with the lexicographically smaller `Node ID`.
+      - **Update-Update / Create-Create**: Both nodes have a version of the same record.
+The conflict is resolved by keeping the version with the higher `modified_hlc`.
+If the HLCs are identical, the record from the node with the lexicographically smaller `Node ID` is chosen to ensure deterministic resolution.

-    - **Update-Update**: Both nodes updated the same record.
-Keep the version with the higher `modified_hlc`.
-    - **Update-Delete**: One node updated, another deleted the record.
-      - If Delete HLC ≥ Update HLC: Perform the delete.
-      - If Delete HLC < Update HLC: Keep the update.
-    - **Metadata Conflict**: (Potentially related to sync state or other metadata).
-Prioritize based on criteria like version vector coverage (if used), latest modification time, or node priority (if defined). _Note: The spec mentions this but details might depend on specific metadata being tracked._
-- **Historical Data Synchronization**:
-  - Compare chunk hashes.
-  - If chunk hashes differ, recursively split the chunk (or compare records directly if small enough).
-  - Compare individual records based primarily on their `modified_hlc` for total ordering.
-The spec mentions comparing `updated_at` if "version numbers" are identical, which might serve as a fallback under specific (potentially rare) HLC collision scenarios.
-- **4. Optimization**:
+- **4.1.
+Optimization & Atomicity**
-  - **Per-Table Timestamps**: Maintain separate `last_sync_time` for each table to narrow the scope of data needing comparison in subsequent syncs.
+  - **Per-Table Timestamps**: Maintain a separate `last_sync_time` for each table to narrow the scope of data needing comparison in subsequent syncs.
-  - **Transactional Writes**: All database writes resulting from a sync operation should occur within a single transaction.
-If the transaction fails, it's rolled back.
-If successful, the `last_sync_time` (and `last_sync_id`) are updated.
+  - **Transactional Writes**: All database writes (inserts, updates, deletes) resulting from a sync operation must occur within a single transaction.
+If the transaction fails, it is rolled back.
+If successful, the `last_sync_time` is updated.
 This ensures atomicity and data consistency.

 ### 5. Error Recovery Mechanism